I am sure there are things that can’t be cured by a good bath but I can’t think of one.

 Some people will call this “detoxification,” but I encourage you to stay away from that word — it gets thrown around waaaaay too casually (usually to make something sound more therapeutic than it really is).6 A good sweat is a dandy thing, but it isn’t “detoxifying” any more (or any less) than having a bowel movement.
 It is more sensible to simply say that sweating stimulates normal elimination of waste products.

 But sweating a lot in a bath also means that you must drink water — before, during, and after!
 This is a vital key that most people miss.
 If you don’t hydrate, a hot bath can be fairly stressful.
-I think this is actually a major reason why some people do not like baths — they get much more dehydrated than they realize, and that’s unpleasant.
+I think this is actually a major reason why some people do not like baths — they get much more dehydrated than they realize, and that’s a one-way ticket to grumpyland.
 A headache is the most common consequence.
 You must replace lost fluids to feel good after a hot bath.

 Drinking a lot of water is definitely not as important as most people seem to think7, and there’s actually a genuine danger in the modern craze for constantly sucking on a bottle of water: you can drink too much.8 However, when it comes to hot baths, you definitely do need to replace lost fluids — and it’s easy to lose more than you suspect.